lexmag/fluxter/README.md

 end
 ```

-Each Fluxter pool has a `start_link/0` function that needs to be invoked before using it.
-In general, this function is not called directly, but used as part of your application supervision tree, for example:
+Each Fluxter pool provides a `start_link/0` function that starts the pool and connects to InfluxDB; this function needs to be invoked before the pool can be used.
+Usually, you won't call `start_link/0` directly as you'll want to use a Fluxter pool as part of your application's supervision tree.
+For example:

 ```elixir
 def start(_type, _args) do